Mulch Delivery and Installation Services in North Shore Milwaukee County

 Many homeowners, inspired to spruce up their yards, have found themselves living with a small mountain of mulch in their driveway for months because they just couldn’t find the time to apply it.
 If you find yourself in a similar situation, be sure to cover your mulch mound with a tarp to prevent rain from falling on it.
 Wet mulch takes a long time to dry and, trust us, it’s much heavier.
 You do NOT want to be shoveling rain-soaked mulch into a wheelbarrow!

-Of course, the easy way to get your landscaping mulched is to let Superior Outdoor Services handle both the delivery and the installation.
+Of course, the easiest way to get your landscaping mulched is to let Superior Outdoor Services handle both the delivery and the installation.
 Our Mequon landscapers will deliver the mulch to your home or business and install it the same day.
 The difference in your landscaping will be stunning, and your plants will love it, too!

 If your plantings would benefit from edging, we can take care of that before we put down mulch.
-A deep, cleanly cut edging around landscaping not only looks sharp, it also helps keep your lawn from growing into your landscaped areas.
+A deep cleanly cut edging around landscaping not only looks sharp, but it also helps keep your lawn from growing into your landscaped areas.